kades953/live_host_scanner/README.md

 # 🕵️‍♂️ Live Host Scanner

-Hey!
 This is a super simple Bash script I put together to scan a local subnet and find which hosts are alive.
 It's basically a quick `ping` sweep tool — nothing fancy, just fast and functional.

 ## 💡 What It Does